dankegel/ciwrap/README.txt

    Then in a fresh CMD window (NOT in cmd inside the cygwin terminal!), do
       cd \cygwin\home\YOURUSERNAME\zlib-1.2.7
       ..\ciwrap\zlib\bconfigure
+      cd ..
       ..\ciwrap\zlib\bcompile
+      cd ..
       ..\ciwrap\zlib\bcheck
+      cd ..
    and verify that btmp\Release has binaries in it, and the tests passed.
    Exit out of this cmd window.
+   (It's a little lame that bconfigure.bat et al change the current directory, but making cd or popd the last command in the batch file would reset the exit status to zero, preventing buildbot from sensing errors.)

 3) Remove the temporary zlib source tree and the build. cd ~